The premier destination for synths, drum machines and music goods

 Alternatives To The Roland TR-808?

 There are many different alternatives to the 808 whether as hardware, software, analog or digital.
-These are as follows: Roland Boutique TR-08, Roland Aira TR-8s, Behringer RD-808, 8raw8, Yocto Analog Drum Machine, emulators, samples and VST’s.
+These are as follows: Roland Boutique TR-08, Roland Aira TR-8s, Behringer RD-8, 8raw8, Yocto Analog Drum Machine, emulators, samples and VST’s.
+We go through a review and comparison of the TR 808 and the Behringer RD-8 below.

 However, when we compare it to the real thing it’s noticeable that the alternatives don’t quite stack up.
 They are a great option though for people with a lower budget.